Fight Crab review header

 Synopsis:

-Welcome to Fight Crab a new 3D action game where you take control of a crab, and fight off other giant enemy crabs.
-Physics allows for crabs to move powerfully and quickly in this hardcore battle arena.
-Freely control your pincers to use weapons and develop your own crab fighting style.
+Welcome to Fight Crab, a 3D action game where you take control of a crab and battle other giant enemy crabs.
+Physics lets crabs move powerfully and quickly in this hardcore arena.
+Freely control your pincers to use weapons and develop your own crab-fighting style.

 Publisher: PLAYISM